Health inequalities, Chronic disease, gender-based violence, Reproductive & child health, Relationship breakdown and divorce, Mental Health

 If you are interested in being supervised by Kaveri Qureshi, please see the links below for more information:

 I have an interdisciplinary background in sociology, anthropology and public health.
 I work on health and social inequalities in the UK and Pakistan, with a focus on migration, 'race'/ethnicity, gender, and families and relationships.
 My work is threaded by a concern with intersectional inequalities and how 'race'/ethnicity, class and gender shape experiences of health and intimate/personal life.
 My major projects to date address: 1) 'racial'/ethnic and class-based inequalities in non-communicable disease and debility in the UK, and their impoverishing effects in the context of welfare reform; 2) marital conflicts and mental ill health associated with gender inequalities and gender violence among South Asian minorities in the UK, highlighting the compromising of women’s rights through the privatization of marital dispute settlement; and 3) intersectional inequalities in maternal and child health in Pakistan, specifically how social locations differentiate women’s reproductive and caring experiences.
-Most recently, 4) I have been working on COVID-19 in the UK, with colleagues at the University of Oxford, tracing how people's experiences of infection and recovery have been shaped by their social positioning.
+Most recently, 4) I have been working on COVID-19 in the UK, with colleagues at the University of Oxford and elsewhere, tracing how people's experiences of infection and recovery have been shaped by their social positioning.

 I am on the Editorial Collective of Medicine, Anthropology, Theory.
 I write reviews for a variety of journals as part of a feminist ethos of generous engagement with others' work.